softlab-unimore/ClariESG/README.md

 # 📦 Installation & Setup (Docker Only)

 This is the only required setup method.
 No Git clone is necessary for normal usage.
-Before running ClariGRI, you must install **Docker Desktop** on your machine.🐋
+Before running ClariESG, you must install **Docker Desktop** on your machine.🐋

 Download it from:
 https://www.docker.com/products/docker-desktop/

-Docker Desktop is required in order to pull, run, and manage the ClariGRI container.
+Docker Desktop is required in order to pull, run, and manage the ClariESG container.
 Once installed, make sure it is running before executing any Docker commands.

 ## 1. Create a Local Folder

-Create a directory on your Desktop, for example: ``` clarigri/ ``` Inside it, prepare the following structure:
+Create a directory on your Desktop, for example: ``` clariesg/ ``` Inside it, prepare the following structure:
 ```
-clarigri/
+clariesg/
 │
 ├── .env
 ├── reports/